 A Saginaw Valley State University alumnus' neighborly nature was music to the ears of one northern Michigan high school last week.
 Now the support the school marching band director offered has attracted the attention of media outlets across the country.

 Hard work and dedication helped Saginaw Valley State University's forensics team experience its fifth consecutive year winning the Michigan Intercollegiate Speech League season-opening tournament.

 The director (a faculty member), lead actor (an alumna) and stage manager (a current student) are among 17 people with SVSU connections participating in the weeks-long run of the Great Lakes Bay Regional Alliance-produced show.

-Two up-and-coming writers will share their stories during a reading at Saginaw Valley State University.
+Two critically-acclaimed poets will share selections of their works during a reading at Saginaw Valley State University next month.